NCAR/xdev/campaigns/eocb.md

-Learning how to contribute to open source has a broad meaning, ranging from just simply reporting bugs in a GitHub issue tracker to learning how to write a pull request to a software package to becoming a core software package maintainer (including knowing how to prioretize issues, perform code reviews, etc.).
+Learning how to contribute to open source has a broad meaning, ranging from just simply reporting bugs in a GitHub issue tracker to learning how to write a pull request to a software package to becoming a core software package maintainer (including knowing how to prioritize issues, perform code reviews, etc.).
 Users of the software should be encouraged to give back to the software they use in any way they feel comfortable, and education should be given to help users get *more* comfortable with